-The months between the announcement and close of a merger and acquisition can be gut-wrenching for an acquired organization.
-Uncertainty reigns, tensions run high, and employees feel like they are on an emotional roller-coaster.
+The months between the announcement and close of a merger can be gut-wrenching for an acquired organization.
+Uncertainty reigns, tensions run high, and employees feel like they are on an emotional roller coaster.

 The ambiguity can really tax people.
-But, the situation is manageable if you understand and adhere to a few basic principles:
+But, the situation is manageable if you understand and adhere to six basic principles:

 As humans, we hate to wait.
-Not knowing how long we’ll have to wait makes it hard.
-Having nothing to do makes it even harder.
+Not knowing how long we’ll have to wait makes it harder.
 Sometimes, as managers, we make the mistake of assuming that we shouldn’t burden people who are experiencing uncertainty with additional work.
 “After all,” we ask, “don’t they have enough to deal with emotionally without loading them up with work?”
 Again, it’s a bit counter-intuitive, but the kindest thing you can do for someone who is burdened with uncertainty is give them real work to do, and lots of it.
 The result.
 Real chances to add value.
 Real opportunities to make decisions.
 Real satisfaction for contributing.
 Work is the best antidote to worrying.
-If we have to wait, and sometimes we do, work is a blessing, not a curse. . . .
+If we have to wait, and sometimes we do, work is a blessing, not a curse . . .